-Parents play an important role in the overall development of their child.
+Parents play the most important role in the overall development of their child.
 It is the right guidance of parents that develops the character of the child.
-Parenting is a never-ending job.
+Parenting is an ongoing job.
 It is not something you can get away from once the time comes, because children need their parents from time to time, to stay on the right track.
 Here’s all that you need to know about the role of parents in the development of their child.

 Importance of the Role of Parents in Child Development

 Parenting and child development go hand in hand.
 The proverbs that the apple does not fall far from the tree and that the branch grows as the twig grows can well-describe the effects of parenting styles on child growth and development.

 All development is interrelated and cannot be defined under water-tight categories.
 So let us focus on how parents can actively participate to ensure that the child’s growing years are worthy.
 The role of parents in child development is responsive, responsible and never-ending.
 It governs responses, actions, thinking and decision making of a child in the following areas.

 When children are growing up, positive parenting improves their cognitive, social and problem-solving skills.
 Positive parenting also affects their responses and helps them grow up to be better humans.
 Interaction and stimulation are very important in the early years.
 It is all about recognising problems, handling all situations well and picking up the traits of discipline, time management and effective problem-solving through simple routines at home.